bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 #### 1. Prior Assumptions

 Here we will establish some assumptions and heuristic rules for our coin.
 We have a reasonable assumption that our coin is fair.
-That is the prior probability of landing a tails is 0.5.
-However, we also some observational sample data for 50 tosses of the coin.
-And it looks as though fewer tails were observed than might have been expected.
+The prior probability of landing a tails is 0.5.
+However, we also some observational sample data based on 50 tosses of the coin.
+It looks as though fewer tails were observed than might have been expected.

     Trials:	50
     tails:	15